 Revising national standards

-With the milestones, we are constantly monitoring the endorsed national systems, ensuring they respect their national periodic review processes and continue to meet our benchmarks.
-National systems that miss the milestones risk suspension of their endorsement.
+With the milestones, we are constantly monitoring the endorsed systems, ensuring they respect their national periodic review processes and continue to meet our benchmarks.
+Systems that miss the milestones risk suspension of their endorsement.

-National systems go through a periodic review five years after their national approval (first endorsement milestone).
-The periodic review includes a gap analysis, public consultation and consideration of feedback received while the standard is in force.
+Systems go through a periodic review five years after their national approval (first endorsement milestone).
+The periodic review includes a gap analysis, public consultation, and consideration of feedback received while the standard is in force.

 - The standard is reaffirmed, i.e. the current version is approved with no changes.

 Revised and reaffirmed systems need to be assessed in order to maintain their PEFC endorsement.
 However, these assessment differ from the more comprehensive review of a new system.
 PEFC Registered Assessors carry out the assessment of both revised and reaffirmed systems.

 Unlike with a new system, the assessment of a revised system can be limited to an assessment of the changes.
 This approach relies on the previous assessment results and reduces time and cost in the process.
 For the parts of the system that were not changed, the assessor carries out a comparison against the previously endorsed system to confirm that nothing has changed.